 As part of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, Ascensos, as an organisation with more than 250 employees, is required to report on specific figures on the gender pay gap.

 The gender pay gap is calculated as being the difference between the average earnings of men and women, expressed relative to men’s earnings.

-The gender pay gap at Ascensos is significantly lower than the UK average of 18.1%.
-Female employees are paid 1% lower (mean) hourly rate than male employees.
+The gender pay gap at Ascensos is lower than the UK average of 15.4% (2021).
+Female employees are paid 7.4% lower (mean) hourly rate than male employees.
 The median hourly rate is equal for both male and female employees.

 The mean is the average - the total of the numbers divided by how many numbers there are.
 The median is the "middle" value in the list of numbers.

 We paid bonuses to 33 employees during 2021, 63% were male and 37% were female.
 The median bonus payment was 7.1% higher for female than male.
 In total 1.9% of employees were paid a bonus.

 The distribution of employees across the pay quartiles is as follows: